msunji/fsopen-2022/part3/phonebook-backend/README.md

 ## Exercise 3.10

-- [ ] Deploy the backend to the internet.
-Test the deployed backedn with a browser and Postman.
+- [x] Deploy the backend to the internet.
+Test the deployed backenf with a browser and Postman.
 Create a README.md at the root of your repo and add a link to the online application.

 ## Exercise 3.11